 I wrote this article in 2005 after completing the conciliation case described above.
 Having recently walked another church through a similar process, I offer this reprint of these principles for the benefit of other churches.

-Note that this article applies to sexual abuse within the church.
-Physical or sexual abuse in other settings, such as the family, may need to be dealt with differently, with every effort being made to protect the victims from manipulation or further abuse.
+Note that this article applies to abuse within the church.
+Abuse in other settings, such as the family, may need to be dealt with differently, with every effort being made to protect the victims from manipulation or further abuse.

 Permission to distribute: Please feel free to download, print, or electronically share this message in its entirety for non-commercial purposes with as many people as you like.